AmeriCommerce/js-api-samples/readme.md

 ### Conventions ###

 Generally a variable that represents a jQuery object will be prefixed with a $.
 This is purely a convenience that allows us to identify these objects at a glance.
-The only exception is with "private" variable names; these use an underscore (_) as a prefix.

-When defining a local reference to "this" to use inside of jQuery event callbacks we use "self" as the variable name.

 ### Version 2012.6 Compatibility ###